-Finally, as detailed in Topic 6, in 2024, dealers will see new disclosure requirements that further expand the definition of deceptive advertising.
-The FTC has finalized the CARS Rule that will require dealers to disclose what add-ons the consumer need not purchase, the total amount of payments required for a purchase or lease, and whether alternative financing options will increase the total amount the consumer will pay.
+Finally, as detailed in Topic 6, in 2025, dealers may see new disclosure requirements that further expand the definition of deceptive advertising.
+The FTC has proposed a rule that, if finalized, may take effect in 2025 to require dealers to disclose what add-ons the consumer need not purchase, the total amount of payments required for a purchase or lease, and whether alternative financing options will increase the total amount the consumer will pay.
+The CARS Rule, which is expected to take effect in September 2025, provides similar mandates to auto dealers.
 Dealers should consult with their attorney to stay current on all state and federal disclosure requirements.